ChicoState/UX-BlueConnect/phaseII/README.md

 ## Methods

-A cognitive walkthrough done on wireframe with a user and scenario helped to ...
+A cognitive walkthrough done on a wireframe with a user and scenario helped to ...
 Informal Feedback from the software development team ...

 ## Findings

 The cognitive walkthrough helped determine that there was some confusing aspects in the wireframe - the mental model of the user doesn't match with the conceptual model for BlueConnect.
 Instead of having a home button for this app, the BlueConnect Banner was implemented as the home button which proved confusing instead of having a simple back button.
 Another confusing aspect was how a user would access the settings for an individual device.
 In the wireframe, clicking on the name of a connected device would lead to a screen of that device's settings, but with multiple devices being connected and not a clear button to see more information for a device the user could be confused.
-The Informal Feedback helped to question the mental model of the
+The Informal Feedback helped question how the conceptual model of BlueConnect should look.

 ## Conclusions